 Larger Wall Hangings

-Instead of a pre-made wreath, find a shallow wooden or metal box, fill it with a cactus mix, or a potting soil with perlite added.
+Instead of a pre-made wreath, find a shallow wooden or metal box, fill it with a cactus soil mix, or add potting soil with perlite.
 Add a surface layer of moist sphagnum moss, hold it all in place using half-inch hardware cloth, and then wrap it in half-inch galvanized "hardware cloth," available in small rolls at hardware and home improvement stores.
 Plant as you would a wreath.

 Soak the wreath or wall hanging for a few minutes to let the sphagnum moss swell and enclose the cut ends of the plants.
-Lay it flat and out of direct sunlight for a week or so.
+Then, lay it flat and out of direct sunlight for a week or so.
 The succulents will root easily if you keep the moss moist, and they will thicken up as they root.
-This may take six or more weeks, but it is important before hanging on a wall.
+This may take six or more weeks, but it is important before hanging it on a wall.

 Caring For Wall Succulents

-Place wall hangings where they will get some direct sunlight, but not hot mid-day or afternoon sun.
-Secure them with rust-proof galvanized hardware and with the backs covered to keep moisture off wooden surfaces.
+Place wall hangings where they will get direct sunlight, but not hot mid-day or afternoon sun.
+Secure them with rust-proof galvanized hardware, and the backs covered to keep moisture off wooden surfaces.

-Water the wreath when it starts to dry by soaking in a bucket of water for an hour or so – not by misting, which can encourage shallow roots and weak plants.
+Water the wreath when it starts to dry by soaking it in a bucket of water for an hour, not by misting, which can encourage shallow roots and weak plants.
 And be prepared to bring them indoors when hard freezes are forecast.